LEGION OF SUPER-HEROES

 Legionnaires #31 (Nov.
 1995)

-Underworld Unleashed: 1st app.
-Lori Morning.
+Underworld Unleashed: First appearance Lori Morning.
 The newly-amped Chronos travels to the 30th Century.
 Half of Legion HQ is destroyed.

 Underworld Unleashed: Kinetix is saved from her doom by Mysa.
 Pres.
 Chu orders Brainiac 5 arrested for unauthorized time travel.
 Lori Morning is aged to a young adult.